 The California Constitution gives a defendant in a criminal case the legal right to confront accusers and to compel witnesses to appear in court to testify on their behalf.

-If you are a defendant in a criminal case, contact the Los Angeles criminal defense lawyers at Eisner Gorin LLP to review the details in order to determine your best legal options and whether a subpoena in needed to support your case.
+If you are a defendant in a criminal case, contact the Los Angeles criminal defense lawyers at Eisner Gorin LLP to review the details in order to determine your best legal options and whether a subpoena is needed to support your case.

 Now that we have covered a general overview of subpoenas above, let's take a more detailed look below.